 You are an Infection Control Practitioner at a small hospital.
-On your rounds you planned to spend extra time on an unit that has a new case of Healthcare Acquired Clostridium Difficile.
+On your rounds, you planned to spend extra time on an unit that has a new case of healthcare-associated C. difficile.
 While charting, you look up and see a nurse coming out of this patient's room with a commode.
-Just as she is about to enter another patient's room (with the commode) you stop her.
-When speaking with her, she looks at you directly and says "it is okay.
+Just as she is about to enter another patient's room (with the commode), you stop her.
+When speaking with her, she looks at you directly and says "It's okay.
 Infection control is aware and is fine with it."